Chamber Structure and Wallcrossing in the ADHM Theory of Curves II: Introduction

-In section (\ref{KSsect}) it is shown that the wallcrossing formula \eqref{eq:wallformulaAA} is in agreement with the wallcrossing formula of Kontsevich and Soibelman \cite{wallcrossing}.
-An analogous computation shows that \eqref{eq:wallformulaAA} is also in agreement with the semi-primitive wallcrossing formula derived by Denef and Moore \cite[Eqn.
-5.6]{DM-split} from supergravity considerations.
+Further applications of Theorem (\ref{wallcrossingthmB}) are presented in section (\ref{KSsect}) where it is shown that the wallcrossing formula \eqref{eq:wallformulaAA} is in agreement with the wallcrossing formula of Kontsevich and Soibelman \cite{wallcrossing}.
+Moreover, it is also shown that formula \eqref{eq:wallformulaAA} is in agreement with the halo wallcrossing formula for D6-D2-D0 bound states derived by Denef and Moore \cite[Sect.
+6.1.2]{DM-split} using supergravity arguments.
+A more elaborate application of the above wallcrossing formulas to the cohomology of the moduli spaces of Hitchin pairs on curves is presented in \cite{wall-pairs}.

 {\it Acknowledgements}.
-D.-E. D. would like to thank Arend Bayer, Ugo Bruzzo, Daniel Jafferis, Dominic Joyce, Jan Manschot, Greg Moore, Sven Meinhart, Kentaro Nagao, Alexander Schmitt, Andrei Teleman, Yokinobu Toda, and especially Ron Donagi, Liviu Nicolaescu and Tony Pantev for very helpful discussions, and correspondence and to Ionut Ciocan-Fontanine, Bumsig Kim and Davesh Maulik for collaboration on a related project.
+D.-E. D. would like to thank Arend Bayer, Ugo Bruzzo, Daniel Jafferis, Dominic Joyce, Jan Manschot, Greg Moore, Sven Meinhart, Kentaro Nagao, Alexander Schmitt, Andrei Teleman, Yukinobu Toda, and especially Ron Donagi, Liviu Nicolaescu and Tony Pantev for very helpful discussions, and correspondence and to Ionut Ciocan-Fontanine, Bumsig Kim and Davesh Maulik for collaboration on a related project.
 We are especially grateful to Dominic Joyce for pointing out Lemma (\ref{fixedloclemma}), which resulted in significant simplifications of the original proofs.
 The work of D.-E. D. is partially supported by NSF grants PHY-0555374-2006 and PHY-0854757-2009.
 The work of W.-y.
 C. was supported by DOE grant DE-FG02-96ER40959.